kdgregory/log4j-aws-appenders/README.md

-`timestamp`         | Current UTC timestamp: `YYYYMMDDHHMMSS` `hourlyTimestamp`   | Current UTC timestamp, with minutes and seconds truncated: `YYYYMMDDHH0000` `startTimestamp`    | UTC timestamp of JVM startup as returned by `RuntimeMxBean`: `YYYYMMDDHHMMSS` `sequence`          | A sequence number that's incremented each time a log is rotated (only useful for loggers that rotate logs); defaults to 0
+`timestamp`         | Current UTC timestamp: `YYYYMMDDHHMMSS` `hourlyTimestamp`   | Current UTC timestamp, with minutes and seconds truncated: `YYYYMMDDHH0000` `startTimestamp`    | UTC timestamp of JVM startup as returned by `RuntimeMxBean`: `YYYYMMDDHHMMSS` `sequence`          | A sequence number that's incremented each time a log is rotated (only useful for loggers that rotate logs)
 `pid`               | Process ID (this is parsed from `RuntimeMxBean.getName()` and may not be available on all platforms) `hostname`          | Unqualified hostname (this is parsed from `RuntimeMxBean.getName()` and may not be available on all platforms)
 `instanceId`        | EC2 instance ID.
 Beware that using this outside of EC2 will introduce a several-minute delay, as the appender tries to retrieve the information